microsoft/industry/healthcare/solutions/clinicalAnalytics/readme.md

 #### Design recommendations

-When exporting data for analytics and a requirement to be HIPAA Safe Harbor compliant it is recommended to anonymize the data using the [Tools-for-Health-Data-Anonymization](https://github.com/microsoft/Tools-for-Health-Data-Anonymization)
+To be HIPAA Safe Harbor compliant when exporting data for analytics it is recommended to anonymize the data using the [Tools-for-Health-Data-Anonymization](https://github.com/microsoft/Tools-for-Health-Data-Anonymization)

 The anonymization engine uses a configuration file specifying different parameters as well as anonymization methods for different data-elements and datatypes.
 Using the definitions in the configuration file the tool deploys a set of virtual machines using Azure Batch and executes t anonymization algorithms.
 By default the data is exported as files and stored in Azure Data Lake Store.